 New York’s epicenter of hipster cool, Bushwick rolls out the welcome mat to the local population at the Bushwick Collective Block Party – New York’s biggest annual block party.

-Bushwick has earned its “cool” by reinventing a former industrial wasteland of 1930s factories, warehouses and highly polluted canals.
-Mixed between this heavy industrial land use are pockets of suburbia, where lower class families lived through the days when these streets weren’t just mean – they were a tinderbox of gang violence and mobsters.
+Bushwick has earned its “cool” by reinventing a former industrial wasteland of 1930s factories, warehouses, and highly polluted canals.
+Mixed between this heavy industrial land use are pockets of suburbia, where lower-class families lived through the days when these streets weren’t just mean – they were a tinderbox of gang violence and mobsters.
 Like any city, the low rent that comes with these issues attracts low-income creative minds – the artists, musicians – the bohemians.

 As neighboring hot spot Williamsburg became the place to live, rising rents drove more artists and students out to Bushwick, Bed Stuy and Ridgewood, slowly gentrifying it with cozy cafes and craft beer-serving dive bars.
 But it’s these streets and warehouse that have long been home to the Collective who have transformed barren garages and lofts into studios.
-The block party is their annual showcase, a celebration of their growth and work where for one day the rest of New York gets to see a glimpse of their habitat.
+The Bushwick Collective block party is their annual showcase, a celebration of their growth and work where for one day the rest of New York gets to see a glimpse of their habitat.

-The new Wykoff Beer Garden
+The Wyckoff Beer Garden

-A former junkyard, the Wykoff Beer Garden is the newest addition to the local nightlife.
+A former junkyard, the Wyckoff Beer Garden is the newest addition to the local nightlife.
 It’s high brick walls are the perfect canvas for the street artists.
 It’s a large space with a beach meets dive vibe – especially with the addition of a sandpit, which is a welcome addition for the local kids.
 Everything is open to artistic interpretation and even an old bump in the pavement makes a rather darkly humored severed thumb.
 A set of draft taps delivers icy cold local craft beers.

 Breakdancing in the Streets